richarda23/rspace-cli/docs/Cookbook.md

     rspace eln listTree --folder 9 -f quiet | xargs ./rs eln download

-3. Sharing many items at once
+## 3. Sharing many items at once

+### Scenario

 You have a folder full of RSpace documents.
-You'd like to share them all with your group, but don't want them organised into a notebook, and sharing them one a time is tedious
+You'd like to share them all with your group, but don't want them organised into a notebook, and sharing them one a time is tedious and error-prone

+### Solution

 To share 1 or more items we can use the `share` command.
 To share a single item: